You can’t let these 2 points go to waste!

 What about RCI certified facilities?

 If you can use a facility that is Recycling Certification Institute (RCI) certified then, by all means, you should.
 But there are less than 25 RCI certified facilities in the country, so we’ll assume you don’t have one next door.
-That means that in order to get 2 points for this credit, you need 3 material streams and 75% diversion under v4.1

 The diversion tends to be the easy part.
 The challenge is often obtaining the necessary material streams.